 What Is the Most Realistic Survival Show?

-However, some of the best survival TV shows out there combine both an educational component along with reality and a bit of drama.
+However, some of the best survival TV shows out there combine both an educational component with reality and a bit of drama.
 On that note, one of the most realistic survival TV shows ever aired is Les Stroud’s “Survivorman.”

 Are There Any Survival Shows on Netflix?

 You may come across reality survival TV shows.
 But if you want to get a little far-reaching, some might call shows like “The Walking Dead,” “Zoo,” or “Vikings Valhalla” survival shows, as well.
-While series like these are fictional, they do highlight a society in which people learn to survive.
+While series like these are fictional, they do highlight a society in which people learn to survive in amazing conditions.
 And while some of the skills showcased in these fictional movies and series may not be useful in today’s world, they can serve a purpose in understanding how we might react in the face of a world tragedy.

 7 Best Survival TV Shows That Will Actually Teach You Something